lfost42/caseops/README.md

 Onboarding for Support Engineers is can be an esoteric process, where technical and customer-facing training are not conducted in tandem.
 Deliverables beyond KPIs or CSATs can be vague or inconsistently defined, leaving new engineers uncertain about what success looks like.

-ClarityOps establishes a structured path that helps engineers stay focused, validate effectively, and communicate with confidence.
+CaseOps establishes a structured path that helps engineers stay focused, validate effectively, and communicate with confidence.
 It also introduces a maturity map that allows engineers to pursue professional growth intentionally, not merely as a byproduct of tenure or repetition.

 ---